aws-samples/amazon-s3-resumable-upload/cluster/README-English.md

 * Cron event to trigger Job Sender to List bucket, compare and send new jobs.

-4 ways to start diagram:
+4 ways to start.
+Diagram:
 ![4 ways to start](./img/03.png)

 ### Performance and Controlable operation